A Guide to Addiction Treatment Resources

 What National Organizations Provide Addiction Treatment Resources?

-For people interested in recovery from addiction, accurate information can be found at:
+For people interested in recovery from substance abuse and outpatient and inpatient treatment options, accurate information can be found at:

 - National Institute on Drug Abuse (NIDA): This federal institute, which operates under the U.S. Department of Health and Human Services, conducts drug abuse and addiction research.1 Their scientific studies delve into the key matters concerning addiction, such as understanding the effects of substance abuse on the body and mind, creating novel addiction treatment methods, and working on the prevention of drug abuse.